syriine17/messaging_system/README.md

 - Sending messages to other users
 - Retrieving message threads between the logged-in user and other users
 - Searching for a word or phrase within a message thread
+- Asynchronous email notifications using Celery
+- Task monitoring with Flower
+- Local email testing with MailHog

 ## Setup